Triumph Docs

 Background

 This background section is for your own information, and not neccesary to integrate with Triumph.
-Move on to Roadmap if you're not interested in the internal mechanics of Apple Pay -- we provide detailed steps so you can integrate with ease.
+Move on to if you're not interested in the internal mechanics of Apple Pay -- we provide detailed steps so you can integrate with ease.

 Apple Pay is a service offered by Apple that allows users that have added payment cards to their Apple Wallet to make purchases in apps.
 At a high level when a user makes a purchase, PassKit (Apple Pay and Wallet) will encrypt the user's payment details and hand the result off to us.
 Triumph then passes this encrypted information to our backend, which will decrypt the token process the payment.